mstksg/inCode/copy/entries/type-levels.md

 ---

 One thing I always appreciate about Haskell is that you can often choose the level of type-safety you want to work at.
-Haskell offers tools to be able to work at *both* extremes (which are often undesirable except in extraordinary circumstances), whereas most languages only offer some limited part of the spectrum.
-No promises about the ergonomics of either extreme, though --- just that they are "possible"!
-At both ends, things become pretty unwieldy in Haskell, so picking the right level often comes down to being consciously aware of the benefits/drawbacks/unique advantages to each.
+Haskell offers tools to be able to work at *both* extremes, whereas most languages only offer some limited part of the spectrum.
+Picking the right level often comes down to being consciously aware of the benefits/drawbacks/unique advantages to each.

 So, here is a rundown of seven "levels" of type safety that you can operate at when working with the ubiquitous linked list data type, and how to use them!
-I genuinely believe all of these are useful (or useless) in their own different circumstances.
+I genuinely believe all of these are useful (or useless) in their own different circumstances, even though the "extremes" at both ends are definitely pushing the limits of the language.

-This post is written for a late beginner or intermediate Haskeller, who is already familiar with ADTs and defining their own custom list type like `data List a = Nil | Cons a (List a)`.
-But, be advised that the techniques discussed in this post are considered esoteric at best and harmful at worst for most actual real-world applications.
-Inside every Haskeller there are two wolves.
+This post is written for an intermediate Haskeller, who is already familiar with ADTs and defining their own custom list type like `data List a = Nil |
+Cons a (List a)`.
+But, be advised that *most* of the techniques discussed in this post (especially at both extremes) are considered esoteric at best and harmful at worst for most actual real-world applications :)

 All of the code here is [available online][code samples] here, and if you check out the repo and run `nix develop` you should be able to load them all in ghci